kaneran/voucher-codes-task/README.md

 Made it easier to encapsulate the selectors and automation code per page in VoucherCodes.
 Given VoucherCodes had a few pages which the test needed to navigate through, it was appropriate to use the pattern.

 ## Additional thoughts
-Where possible, I tried to use the data-qa attribute for the selectors as looked the most reliable.
-However there was one instance where I needed to locate an element using the text 'Restaurants' which I believe could be improved but I assumed this text is less likely to change over time which was why I decided to use in the end.
+Where possible, I tried to use the data-qa attribute for the selectors as it was the most reliable.
+However there was one instance where I needed to locate an element using the text 'Restaurants' which I believe could be improved but I assumed this text was less likely to change over time which was why I decided to use in the end.

 Due to time constraints, I wanted to try and verify that the Search function resulted in the current page to update.
 Hence why I used the change in url and number of vouchers displayed to be the two assertions I wrote to verify this.